 Fig. 3 Frequency sweep rheometry of gel 2 in the presence and absence of DMMP showing its solid-like nature based on the relationship between the complex moduli G’ and G’’.

-Both stress and frequency sweep rheometry were performed demonstrating that the strength of the material was in the sequence 2 > 1 > 3, as confirmed by both intensity and position of the curves in Fig. 4.
+Both stress and frequency sweep rheometry were performed demonstrating that the strength of the material was increasing in the sequence 2 > 1 > 3, as confirmed by both intensity and position of the curves in Fig. 4.
 Interestingly, in all cases the presence of 0.01 mL of DMMP caused a shift of the curves towards higher oscillation stresses.
 This suggests that DMMP promotes strengthening of the gel network.

-Fig. 4 Stress sweeps of gels 13 with and without DMMP.
+Fig. 4 Stress sweeps of gels 1–3 with and without DMMP.

 Further quantitative evidence of the strengthening of the gel structure, provided DMMP is present, can be seen in the yield stress values in Fig. 5 confirming again the ranking already discussed.

-It is known that anion-binding bis(urea) gels anion-dependent decrease in gel strength and yield stress.27 In fact, the interactions with anions would be expected to be in competition with urea self-association because the anion can take place of the urea carbonyl as hydrogen bond acceptor, the urea self-association and hence the bulk behaviour of the gels, particularly their rheology.7,28 However, in case of neutral guests, the effect can be opposite, exemplified by the systems investigated as reported by Steed et al.29
+It is known that anion-binding bis(urea) gels have a characteristic anion-dependent decrease in gel strength and yield stress.27 In fact, the interactions with anions would be expected to be in competition with urea self-association because the anion can take the place of the urea carbonyl as hydrogen bond acceptor, disturbing the urea self-association and hence the bulk behaviour of the gels, particularly their rheology.7,28 However, in the case of neutral guests, the effect can be opposite, exemplified by the systems investigated here and as reported by Steed et al.29

-Fig. 5 Comparison of the values of yield stress for gels 13 with and without DMMP.
+Fig. 5 Comparison of the values of yield stress for gels 1–3 with and without DMMP.

 The main outcome of rheology measurements, in accordance with DSC observations, was showing gel 2 to be the most affected by the presence of DMMP, with a structural reinforcement expressed by an almost 80% increase of the yield stress.